OpenEvalProject/evals/manuscripts/elife-59162/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/59162/elife-59162-fig2-v1.jpg)

-**Figure 2.:** Caesio cuning (A and B) and Cheilopterus quinquelineatus (C and D).The first blue column in each figure illustrates the control (29.0°C).
+**Figure 2.:** The first blue column in each figure illustrates the control (29.0°C).
 Letters above columns indicate significant differences between treatment groups, determined through multiple comparisons post-hoc testing (based on linear mixed-effects model analysis).
 Error bars are s.e.m., and numbers in parentheses below each category on the x-axis denote sample size.

 Both C. cuning and C. quinquelineatus exhibited changes in metabolic oxygen transport characteristics, demand, and/or aerobic capacity immediately following exposure to elevated temperature.
 Relative to controls, C. cuning exhibited greater lamellar width (pp.c.week1 = 0.002; Figures 3 and 4) and higher SMR (pp.c.week0 = 0.021; Figure 5) within 1 week of exposure to the elevated temperature treatment.
 However, only moderate, non-significant increases in MMR (pp.c.week0 > Pcutoff) and ASc (pp.c.week0 > Pcutoff; Figure 5) were found.
 Conversely, C. quinquelineatus showed no acute changes to gill structure (Figures 3 and 4) and only a moderate, non-significant increase in SMR (pp.c.week0 > Pcutoff; Figure 5).
 However, both MMR and ASc were significantly higher for C. quinquelineatus in the first week of temperature treatment, relative to controls (MMS: pp.c.week0 <0.001, pp.c.week1 <0.001; ASc: pp.c.week0 <0.001, pp.c.week1 <0.001; Figure 5).
 After 1 week of acclimation, SMR showed no significant difference from control levels in either species (Figure 5).
 Importantly, while no mortality was recorded for C. cuning in weeks 0 and 1, C. quinquelineatus showed a 79% and 20% mortality after exhaustive exercise in weeks 0 and 1, respectively (Appendix 1—figure 1).